ParitKansalXelpmoc/ASBL_visit_model/features.md

   - M_LANDING

 ## 9. Button Clicks & Interactions
-- **button_counts**: A dictionary tracking the number of times different buttons were clicked in this session.
+- **button_counts**: A dictionary tracking the number of times different buttons were clicked in last 7 days.

   Example:
   ```json